detekoi/minimal-clock-overlay/README.md

 - **Settings Not Appearing**: Click directly on the gear icon that appears when hovering over the clock
 - **Settings Panel Off Screen**: Try moving the clock away from the edge of your canvas

-## Inspired By

-This overlay draws inspiration from the clean, minimal aesthetic of the anime "Polar Bear Cafe" (シロクマカフェ), with its simple shapes and warm atmosphere.

 ## License